kejsardamberg/ParallelJUnit/README.md

 This enables easy response time assertions over multi-thread tests.

+For download and references to the C#/.NET equivalent, look here: http://damberg.one/alster/work/paralleljunit/index.html.

 ## What it is
 It's a custom JUnit test runner that enables executing JUnit test methods in concurrent parallels threads by complimenting JUnit with the use of the *@Test* alternative annotations: